TheMarketingCompany/directus-heroku-template/README.md

 ### Email settings

-This template uses Mailgun starter addon to setup emails for you project.
+This template uses Amazon SES to setup emails for you project.
 It's highly recommended that you configure the email to your preferred settings after provisioning your project.

 ### Admin user